 The Compensation Committee is currently comprised of three independent directors (being Messrs.
 Wonnacott, Flynn and Petrie).
-Mr. Wonnacott currently acts as Chair of the Compensation Committee.
-David Fitzpatrick, who was an independent director of the Company prior to his retirement on January 1, 2018, served as Chair of the Compensation Committee through 2017.
+Mr. Wonnacott acts as Chair of the Compensation Committee.
 All members have developed skills and experience with respect to executive compensation matters through past service as public company directors (including as compensation committee members), participating in the development of both short-term and long-term incentive plans for other entities, and active engagement with compensation consultants and advisors in designing and implementing executive compensation programs.